atmozki/Walls/README.md

 <br>

-- **By running the `install.sh` script, it deletes the remaining files after moving `any` of the wallpapers to the Pictures/Walls folder.**
+- **Install by running `install.sh` script.
+It will move the wallpapers to `Pictures/Walls` and ask for deletion of the cloned repository.**

 ```bash
 git clone https://github.com/atmozki/Walls.git